pofulu/sparkar-bundler/README.md

    npm i -g sparkar-bundler
    ```

-2. Create a empty project → Save it → Create a JavaScript
+2. Create a empty project → Save it → Create a JavaScript → **REMEMBER TO SAVE**

 3. Open terminal in your target Meta Spark project: